ctz/graviola/README.md

 ## TODO list, and ideas

+- [x] aarch64 sha2 using intrinsics
+- [x] p384
+- [x] add CI for enforcing SPDX header
 - [ ] interdict cpuid usage and test all combinations
-- [x] aarch64 sha2 using intrinsics
 - [ ] 4-wide ghash for aarch64
 - [ ] wide gcm for aarch64
-- [x] p384
 - [ ] source-based automated interleaving for intrinsic code
-- [ ] add CI for enforcing SPDX header

 ## Goals